 - Cook the lasagna noodles according to package directions and cool under running water.

-- In a baking dish, sprayed with a cooking spray, place a player of cooked lasagna noodles.
+- In a baking dish, sprayed with a cooking spray, place a layer of cooked lasagna noodles.

 - Place 1/2 of the mashed potatoes on top the noodles.

-- Top this with 1/3 of the cheese, followed by another layer of lasgana noodles.
+- Top this with 1/3 of the cheese, followed by another layer of lasagna noodles.

 - Repeat the layers again until the the top layer of the lasagna noodles and top with the remaining cheese.